Your Guide to Breast Implant Replacement

 posted by:

 Breast implants aren’t exactly meant to last a lifetime, but that doesn’t mean they can’t.
 Although the FDA advises changing breast implants every ten years, this isn’t the main reason why people decide to do so.
-Some also remove or revise their implant procedure due to cosmetic concerns or health complications.
+Some also opt to remove or revise their implants due to cosmetic concerns or health complications.

-Thankfully, our clinic is skilled in replacing and revising breast implant procedures, and many come to us looking to correct work done from other clinics.
+Thankfully, our clinic is skilled in breast implant replacement and revision procedures, and many come to us seeking to correct work done by other clinics.

 Are you unsure if you need a breast implant replacement?
 Continue reading to learn more about what to look out for, why one replaces them, and how the procedure takes place.